The Music Compositions of

 Are the multisamples in the set properly matched?

-Will the samples require more editing that I want to do?
+Will the samples require more editing than I want to do?

-Maybe it isn't worth using a potentially good sample set because of the amount of editing it would require to knock it into proper shape.
-For example, there has been the occasional choir soundfont that I thought sounded promising, but there were so many pitch variations in the individual samples that it would have taken a lot of time trying to correct this (using graphic pitch bend transforms in Sound Forge).
+Maybe it's not worth using a potentially good sample set because of the amount of editing it would require to knock it into proper shape.
+For example, there was the occasional choir soundfont that I thought sounded promising, but there were so many pitch variations in the individual samples that it would have taken a lot of time trying to correct this (using graphic pitch bend transforms in Sound Forge).

 3. Debugging, editing and setting up the samples to work the way you want.